HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 As there is a high response time for individual API requests, tuning of core and code improvements in DAM began in CF219.

-##### DX core tuning and enhancements after 10k concurrent user run
+##### DX core tuning and enhancements after 10000 concurrent user run

+The following list contains details of tuning and enhancements done to DX core during testing:

-- LTPA token timeout increased from 120 minutes to 480 minutes for rendering tests excution.
+- LTPA token timeout increased from 120 minutes to 480 minutes for rendering tests execution.

  ![](../../../../images/Core_Tuning_LTPA.png)